-Sweden is often perceived as a low-criminal country.
-However, it faces the role of a regional financial center and money laundering risks resulting from domestic crime, particularly tax crime.
-There is no national AML and CFT coordination mechanism.
-Money laundering and financing of terrorism pose problems in Sweden.
-Similar to advanced financial centers, Sweden’s financial sector is also vulnerable to money laundering and terrorist financing, which encourages the country to establish an Anti-Money Laundering (AML) system.
+Sweden is often seen as a country with a low crime rate.
+However, it faces the role of being a regional financial center and money laundering risks resulting from domestic crime, particularly tax crime.
+Similar to advanced financial centers, Sweden’s financial sector is also vulnerable to money laundering and terrorist financing, which encourages the country to improve its anti-money laundering (AML) compliance system.
 Despite this vulnerability, the number of reported money laundering crimes has fluctuated over the past few years.

 Sweden has been a member of the Financial Action Task Force (FATF) since 1990.
 In league with the FATF’s and the European Union’s guidelines over AML, the country enacted its first AML act in 1993, named the Swedish Act on Measures against Money Laundering.
 The act was amended and expanded over time to be more effective.

 In 2014, the Act on Penalties for Money Laundering Offences was enacted to specify the criminal law framework for money laundering and terrorist financing.
 Furthermore, in 2017, the Money Laundering and Terrorist Financing Prevention Act was released as a comprehensive measure.
 The act aims to prevent companies from being used for money laundering and terrorist financing.
 As the administrative framework, it details what financial organizations are supposed to do in case of an issue of fraud.

 Sweden is one of the most effective members of FATF.
 The country was deemed compliant with 14 Recommendations and largely compliant with 23 Recommendations for the 40 FATF Recommendations.